Data breaches have been occurring for a long time, but these cyberattacks are growing and getting stronger every year.

-Data breaches are not exclusive to big companies.
-The majority of data breaches (58%) affect small businesses.
+Data breaches and cyberattacks are not exclusive to big companies.
+The majority of data breaches affect small businesses.
 When hackers gain access to a company’s system and network, sensitive information, such as customer names and account, credit card details, or passwords are stolen.

 How vulnerable is your company from data breaches?
 External and internal hackers can initiate cyberattacks.
 These cybercriminals move fast and stealthily.
 Email is still the top attack vector, but the majority of infections happen when hackers gain access to the company’s Remote Desktop Protocol.